filoxo/single-spa-example-rxjs-shared-state/README.md

 ## Details

+Live demo available at https://single-spa-example-rxjs-shared-state.netlify.app/login

 ### Login and guards

-After running, you'll see a login page.
-It simulates a request to log a user into the system.
-For demo purposes, try the following:

-- log in using any dummy credentials.
-An error will be displayed to give the user feedback.
+1. Log in using any credentials to show an error, as expected.

-- going to the [/home](http://localhost:9000/home) route.
+   - Also attempt going to [/home](http://localhost:9000/home) route directly.
 It will redirect you back to login since there is no valid user.

-### With current session

-Log in using **exampleuser** with **examplepassword** as the password.
-Once logged in, you will be redirected to [/home](http://localhost:9000/home).
+1. Log in using **exampleuser** with **examplepassword** as the password.<br/>Once logged in, you will be redirected to [/home](http://localhost:9000/home).
 If you try going back to [/login](http://localhost:9000/login) you'll no longer be able to and will be redirected back to home.

 ### Logout